zhaobaoping/test/BUMO_CTP_Standard.rst

 Purpose
 --------

-CTP protocol is aimed to provide interfaces for applications, like Wallets or exchanges, to use any tokens on BUMO conveniently.
+CTP is aimed to provide interfaces for applications, like Wallets or exchanges, to use any tokens on BUMO conveniently.

 Attributes of Tokens